juju/docs/src/en/charms-storage-k8s.md

 Juju-managed storage can be provisioned either dynamically or statically.

-See Kubernetes [Storage classes][kubernetes-supported-volume-types] documentation for the list of storage backends ("provisioners") supported by Kubernetes.

 Generic Juju storage (non-Kubernetes) is covered on the [Using Juju Storage][charms-storage] page.